"You are a meathead. A meathead. Dead from the neck up."Archie Bunker meets Mike Stivic, 1971

 Glad you stopped by.
 Sit a spell and take some time to visit.
 There's a lot to, ahem, consume on this site.

-I am the editor and the author of most of the content on this website.
-I am also the author of Meathead, The Science of Great Barbecue and Grilling, a New York Times Best Seller and named one of the 100 Best Cookbooks of All Time by Southern Living.
+I am the publisher of this site and the author of most of the content on this website.
+I am also the author of Meathead, The Science of Great Barbecue and Grilling, a New York Times Best Seller and named one of the "100 Best Cookbooks of All Time" by Southern Living.

 Dad was the first to call me Meathead after watching Archie Bunker and now everyone calls me that.
 No offense taken.
 In fact, I love it.
 It's better than what my editors and my wife call me.
-If you've read this far, you're my buddy and you can call me whatever you want.
+If you've read this far, you're my BBQ buddy and you can call me whatever you want.

 Why do I produce AmazingRibs.com?
 Because I am drawn to flame and I have spent enough time around it that I have become a Barbecue Whisperer, Hedonism Evangelist, and Culinary Mythbuster.
 An eater, drinker, writer, photographer, and teacher and I love cooking.
 Almost as much as eating.
 Especially outdoor cooking.
 The Greek god Bacchus is my paragon.